 “PayPal prohibits transactions for gambling activities by merchants and account holders in the US and any jurisdiction where gambling activities are illegal, and by merchants whose services are accessible to account holders in the US.

-Unless the merchant has been approved by PayPal, account holders may not use PayPal to send or receive payments for any form of gambling activities, including but not limited to payments for wagers, gambling debts, and gambling winnings, whether conducted online, in person, or through any other means of communication.
+Unless the merchant has been approved by PayPal, account holders may not use the service to send or receive payments for any form of gambling activities, including but not limited to payments for wagers, gambling debts, and gambling winnings, whether conducted online, in person, or through any other means of communication.
 Gambling includes placing, accepting, recording or registering bets; participating in lotteries; or otherwise carrying on a game of chance for money, property, or other things of value.”

-How to use PayPal
+How to use PayPal Casinos

 Create an account.
 You’ll need to come up with a username (your email, perhaps) and a password that passes the strength test.

 Then, fund the account with a credit or debit card, or a direct transfer from your bank.
 The money should come through instantly, and you’ll be ready to deposit at the casinos of your choice.
-When depositing or withdrawing at a casino, all you’ll need to plug in are your PayPal username and password.
+When depositing or withdrawing at a casino, all you’ll need to plug in are your username and password.
 No account numbers or 16 digit codes are required.
-And this is the same at every casino that accepts PayPal.
+And this is the same at every online casino that accepts PayPal.

-Is PayPal for you?
+Are PayPal casinos for you?

-• PayPal records every purchase and deposit that you make.
+- PayPal records every purchase and deposit that you make.
 They will email you when you make one and keep them all stored in your account.
 Therefore, it is an effective and centralised way to keep track of all your online casino finances.
 Check your deposits and withdrawals and budget accordingly.